-and the number of apprentices hired and participating in the cohort (listed in Section 1.4) by CareerWise $XXX per apprentice on July 01 at the end of each program year for an anticipated total of $XXXX/year.
-(Invoice due dates: ,9,20,1
+Based on the above table and the number of apprentices hired and participating in the COMPANY NAME cohort (listed in Section 1.4), COMPANY NAME will be invoiced by CareerWise for $XXX per apprentice on July 01 at the end of each program year for an anticipated total of $XXXX/year.
+(Invoice due dates: July 1, 2019, July 1, 2020, July 1, 2021)

 D. Assign coaches and supervisors to apprentices: COMPANY NAME will assign participating apprentices a coach and a supervisor.
 Coaches will be responsible for providing apprentices with periodic (weekly to monthly) support, coaching, and advice.
 Supervisors will oversee and manage apprentice’s day-to-day work and provide formal feedback and additional coaching to apprentices.